dagnmt/splitinam-api/README.md

-# Splitinam
+# Splitinam - API

 A backend REST API for splitting shared expenses between groups - built with Spring Boot.
 > Create a session with a total amount and participant list, receive a 6-character session code, and track each person's payment status via API calls.
+Consumed by the [Splitinam Frontend](https://github.com/dagnmt/splitinam-frontend).

 ## Features

-- Create a shared expense session with a unique code
+- Create a session with a title, total amount, and participant list
 - Automatically calculate the per-person share
-- Track payment status per participant via API
+- Sessions identified by a unique 6-character code
-- Sessions identified by a short 6-character code
+- Track payment status per participant
-- Persistent storage - sessions survive page refreshes
+- Persistent storage via MySQL

-## Architecture
+## Project Structure

 ```
 splitinam/